enkidevs/curriculum/javascript/ecmascript-2015/string-flexibility/string-raw.md

 `Line1\nLine2!`;
 ```

-When output this would be interpreted as below as `\n` signifies a new line:
+When executed, the code above would treat `\n` as a new line and produce:

 ```bash
 "Line1
 Line2"
 ```

-However sometimes it is desirable to work with a string template in its raw format - `String.raw` allows you to do this - note how there is no new line between Line1 and Line2 now, just `\n`:
+However sometimes it is desirable to work with a string template in its raw format (without interpretation of escaped characters) - `String.raw` allows you to do this - note how there is no new line between Line1 and Line2 now, just `\n`:

 ```javascript
 String.raw`Line1\nLine2`;